SpeedSterKawaii/Secure-Pipe-Connection/README.md

 **Accepting PlayStation, ROBLOX, Amazon or any Gift Card that is Worth more then $5.**

+**No PayPal, Credit Card, Cashapp, Venmo, or any of these types are accepted.**

 ***Message me on Discord: SpeedSterKawaii#7758, for Backup: speedsterscripts@gmail.com!***

 ```There is no returns, once you purchase it, it cannot be returned.```